Exploito: Exploiting mainstream artists

 Sam Sorono recorded an album Sam Sorono Sings Tom Jones' Greatest Hits, produced by Chris Babida and released on EMI in 1978.
 The difference with Sorono was that he was a real singer who eventually moved to the UK.
 He was based in Bramley, Rotherham.
 A former actor in Martial arts films, he had been an entertainer in the Philippines.
 He had played with artists such as Count Basie and Ike and Tina Turner.
 He died in 2008.
 Similarly Tony Warren has released covers of Tom Jones' material but he has performed professionally for decades as a Tom Jones impersonator.

-Exploitation
+Types of exploito records

 Behavior and pastimes

 One album that capitalized on human behavior was Music To Strip For Your Man by Teddy Phillips And His Orchestra.
 In 1963, Sutton released the Surf 'n Bongos album by the New Dimensions.
 The cover featured swimsuit clad girls with shirtless surfing boys at the beach.